bsmilen575/Find-prototype/replit.md

 **Framework**: React with TypeScript using Vite as the build tool

-**Routing**: Wouter for client-side routing with three main routes:
+**Routing**: Wouter for client-side routing with key routes:
+- `/` - Welcome screen with hyper-realistic metallic sphere and neural network overlay
+- `/map` - **Self Map**: Force-directed graph visualization of user's interest graph (D3.js)
-- `/` - Home screen with discoverable toggle and anonymous match cards
+- `/home` - Home screen with discoverable toggle and anonymous match cards
 - `/about` - Information about the platform and privacy features
 - `/onboarding` - Single-page profile creation (name + 5 interests)
+- `/signup` - Detailed signup with Pod setup and interest capture

 **State Management**:
 - TanStack React Query for server state management and caching